lunarcloud/script-dialog/README.md

   * Some desktop environments do this as default script behavior, assuming scripts are only run from terminal and edited from GUIs.

-    On GNOME, right click the script and choose "Run as a Program".
+    You may have to change your file manager preferences on scripts or "Executable Text Files", or right click and choose to "Run As Program".
+The latter option may run the script in a terminal instead of GUI.